bboser/iot-plot/README.md

 In a real application you would use the `PlotClient` object on the microcontroller.

+### Backend

+The `plotserver` requires a properly installed `backend` for all features to work, e.g. generating `pdf` output.
+See [https://matplotlib.org/tutorials/introductory/usage.html#what-is-a-backend](https://matplotlib.org/tutorials/introductory/usage.html#what-is-a-backend) for more information.

 ### Error from `plotserver` on OSX:

 On OSX, if you get an error similar to this:

 ```
 **RuntimeError**: Python is not installed as a framework.
 The Mac OS X backend will not be able to function correctly if
 Python is not installed as a framework.
 See the Python
 documentation for more information on installing Python
 as a framework on Mac OS X. Please either reinstall Python
 as a framework, or try one of the other backends.
 ```